 10. The more finely grained your portfolio, the greater the potential tax benefits.

 The more uncorrelated components into which you break your portfolio, the more opportunities you will find to harvest losses.
-Our Direct Indexing service is a great example.
+Our Stock-level Tax-Loss Harvesting service is a great example.
 It offers the opportunity to generate even more harvested losses because it can look for tax-loss harvesting opportunities among the stocks that represent the US Stock index rather than just at the index level.

 Tax-Loss Harvesting Benefits Long-Term Investors